Nmamdi Kanu files brief of appeal against trial court’s ruling |

 The leader of the proscribed Indigenous People of Biafra, Nnamdi Kanu, has filed his brief of argument against the decision of a Federal High Court, Abuja which dismissed his objection to his trial continuation.

-Kanu, in the brief of argument dated May 28 but filed May 29 by his lawyer, Aloy Ejimakor, prayed the Court of Appeal, Abuja to set aside the trial court’s decision.
+Kanu, in the brief of argument dated May 28, but filed on May 29 by his lawyer, Aloy Ejimakor, prayed the Court of Appeal, Abuja to set aside the trial court’s decision.

 In the appellant brief of argument, the Federal Republic of Nigeria is the sole respondent.